Choosing the strings

 Are 12kg enough or too much for your cello to sound well?

-To know if you need more or less tension force on your string, you can increase the tension of the string (go sharper) and see if it reacts better. and do the opposite.
+To know if you need more or less tension force on your string, you can increase the tension of the string (go sharper) and see if it reacts better, then do the opposite.

 Note: an important pressure on the sound-board might damps the sound if the bridge is too high.